dominiccinaglia0203/Whetstone/workbook/algebra/ConstructingAffineCategory/README.md

-In this section we define and verify the construction of the category of affine algebraic varieties
+In this problem we define and verify the construction of the category of affine algebraic varieties.

 Key Results: